soumalyanandy/OOP-Js/JSF/README.md

 8. For data class current database is 'localStorage'. - Driver feature will be available in upcomming releases
 9. Only 'required' validation is there. - Will add custom validation functions and rules in future release
-10. Very propular functions are included. - Will add more in future release
+10. Very propular functions are included. - Will add more in future release Note : If we create any element after render block and bind any event to it then we must need to remember that event will be keep binded for the current html.
+If we change any attribute of the element or we replace the element or any other html of element's parent then that element event will not work but keep as binded.
+Because previous document has been expired and previous event bind selector was not matched with any of the current element.
+Window Object always update itself with the current document state in real time.
+So we must keep track of any new changes into the document or area of the document.
+So to keep current functionality in working condition we need to rebind the old listeners with the new html elements.
+And to do that we must call el().refreshListeners() after any html element attribute change or any other html change with in Block area.
+That function will rebind the elements with events and its listners.

 Technologies:
 --------------